 Nubia created the Rezo cut after spending many years as a Deva and Ouidad certified educator.

-She realised that many curly haircuts didn’t cater for women with tight curly textures and set out to study different hair textures and techniques from all over the world.
+She realized that many curly haircuts didn’t cater to women with tight curly textures and set out to study different hair textures and techniques from all over the world.

 The focus of the cut is to create a shape that not only works for your facial structure but allows you to keep the length if you wish.

 The Rezo cut creates an enormous amount of volume while retaining the integral structure of your curls.
-The result is vibrant, loose curls which perfectly highlights the natural beauty of your face.
+The result is vibrant, loose curls that perfectly highlight the natural beauty of your face.

-It is for women with wavy, curly, coily and kinky hair types and ideal for anyone who is looking for more volume and shape.
+It is for women with wavy, curly, coily, and kinky hair types and is ideal for anyone who is looking for more volume and shape.